 Strategic planning is a big undertaking, and this list is by no means comprehensive.
 With that said, here are a few guidelines to keep in mind as you consider your own strategic planning process.

 - Before you do anything else, it’s important to gather input.
-If you have past strategic planning documents to consult, great!
+If you have past strategic planning steps to consult, great!
 Take a look at them and evaluate how well the business did meeting those strategic goals.
 Employee surveys can be helpful, too.
 And, don’t hesitate to assemble your key stakeholders, whether in a closed-door meeting or a town hall, and ask for some feedback.
 Where should the business go next?
 What should the priorities be?

 - Using your vision statement as a guide, you might also work to codify a mission statement and/or a list of company values, which can be helpful ways to augment your strategic plan.